 - Mathematics 11 ( Pre-calculus (C-), Foundations (C)) with a C. Required for several HORT courses.
 Please refer to the Calendar.

 Applicants are invited to meet with a faculty member to help clarify program demands and career opportunities.
 Early application is recommended.
 Applications are accepted early as November 1st for the following September start.

 Tuition and Program Costs

 - Kwantlen offers many scholarships, awards, bursaries and information on other funding options.
 Visit the website for more information on a wide range of financial assistance and awards programs available to Kwantlen students.

-- Students returning to school from the workforce may be eligible for Human Resources and Skills Development Canada sponsorship.
-Contact your local Employment Centre for details on eligibility www.hrsdc.gc.ca
+- Students returning to school from the workforce may be eligible for Employment and Social Development Canada sponsorship.
+Contact your local Employment Centre for details on eligibility www.esdc.gc.ca

 Opportunities for Further Studies